 - Harpa Concert Hall – A stunning glass building which sits by the ocean

-You’ll have a choice of two accommodations levels.
+You’ll have a choice of three accommodations levels.
 See details about each one in the boxes below.
 All accommodations for this tour have been hand-picked by our local travel experts.

 Please keep in mind that hotel quality in Iceland varies between regions and that not all locations offer quality-level accommodations.
 At those particular locations, comfort level accommodations will be arranged, which has already been calculated in the upgraded price.
 We do our best to accommodate special requests, but additional costs may incur.